Toom–Cook multiplication: Pointwise multiplication

-Unlike multiplying the polynomials p(·) and q(·), multiplying the evaluated values p(a) and q(a) just involves multiplying integers — a smaller instance of the original problem.
+Unlike multiplying the polynomials $p(\cdot)$ and $q(\cdot)$, multiplying the evaluated values $p(a)$ and $q(a)$ just involves multiplying integers — a smaller instance of the original problem.
 We recursively invoke our multiplication procedure to multiply each pair of evaluated points.
 In practical implementations, as the operands become smaller, the algorithm will switch to schoolbook long multiplication.
 Letting r be the product polynomial, in our example we have: